wvhulle/cv/resume.typ

 #section("Hobbies", priority: 1)[
   #skill(
     "Community founder",
-    [Founder of "Systems Programming Ghent" (#link("https://sysghent.be", "sysghent.be")): organise networking events, in-depth talks and give workshops in Ghent about systems programming languages such as Rust and C++.],
+    [Founder of #link("https://sysghent.be", "sysghent.be").
+Talks, workshops, networking in Ghent about systems programming.],
     priority: 1,
   )